IMG_5836

 No matter the solution, parents, students, and educators left the town hall with the same realization: there are no easy choices ahead.

 Farnoosh is a Montclair resident and seasoned multimedia journalist.
-She began her career in local news, serving as the business producer and reporter for NY1 News.
+She began her career in local news in New York City.
 She is a bestselling author of multiple books and the host of the Webby-winning podcast So Money.
 Farnoosh attended Columbia’s Graduate School of Journalism.

 Related Articles